shafiuzzaman-md/Performance-Evaluation-of-WebAssembly/README.md

 If you are on MacOS, you have to install [homebrew](http://google.com) first.
 Use following commands to install LLVM:

-$ brew install llvm
+brew install llvm

-$ brew link --force llvm
+brew link --force llvm

-$ llc --version (Check the installation)
+llc --version (Check the installation)

+Turning C code into IR

+add.c file contains a function.
+LLVM front-end compiler clang can compile it to IR using following command:

+clang --target=wasm32 -emit-llvm -c -S add.c

+A new file named add.II will be created with the intermadiate representation of C source code.

 # Memory